georgelemon/wikipeep-contents/Licensing/Licensing.md

 # [Open Source](#open-source)
-First off, thanks for your interest in using <strong>WikiPeep</strong>.
+Thanks for your interest in using <strong>WikiPeep</strong>.
 WikiPeep is released under GNU General Public License V3 (or later).
 It covers all peeps and their needs!

 **More info about how you can financially support WikiPeep, on [Donate page](/donate).**